Union Pacific's Salt Lake City Diesel Shop

 The North Salt Lake branch remained as an important link in EMD's remanufacturing and warehousing network until April 1965, when the property was sold to a local developer.
 By that time EMD had greatly increased its capacity at its La Grange factory, and had completed warehouses in both Ogden, Utah, and Commerce, California.
 After EMD vacated the facility in 1965, it was occupied by defense contractor Sperry Corp.
 In 1971 General Electric, EMD's competitor in the world locomotive market, moved into the shop, calling it the Salt Lake Apparatus Service Shop.
 GE needed a facility for some rework on components of UP's U50Cs, along with work on other heavy rotating electrical gear for the company's other divisions.
 This GE shop was where some of the 8,500 horsepower, three-unit turbines were stripped after UP traded them in during the early 1970's.
 And as this is written in 1998, the shop is still serving as a focal point for GE's service to its customers nationwide.
 During early 1992, an extensive truck modification was completed on UP's then-new 9100 class Dash 8-40C's (now known as C40-8s), and like the F3-to-F7 project with EMD, the workload was shared between the North Salt Lake facility and UP's Salt Lake shops.

-Union Pacific's Salt Lake shops were the focal point for heavy repair of UP's turbine locomotives, both the smaller 4,500 horsepower "Standard" and "Veranda" models, and the much larger 8,500 (later 10,000) horsepower three units "Big Blows."
-Throughout the 1960s, as the 51-75 series little turbines were retired in 1962 and 1963, the specialized facilities and highly trained mechanics concentrated on keeping the 1-30 series Big Blow three-unit turbines maintained.
+Union Pacific's Salt Lake shops were the focal point for heavy repair of UP's turbine locomotives, both the smaller 4,500 horsepower "Standard" and "Veranda" models, and the much larger 8,500 (later 10,000) horsepower three-unit models.
+Throughout the 1960s, as the 51-75 series small turbines were retired in 1962 and 1963, the specialized facilities and highly trained mechanics concentrated on keeping the larger 1-30 series three-unit turbines maintained.
 Many factors contributed to the diminishing use of Union Pacific's unique turbine units, including the challenges of dedicating special areas within Salt Lake shops for turbine maintenance.
 As the road's diesel fleet continued to grow, there was more and more demand for additional space for maintenance.
 By the late 1960s, the turbine fleet was falling from favor, and the first three-unit turbine was retired in August 1968.
 The last of the turbines was retired in February 1970.

 Changes in 1973